britecharts/britecharts/src/doc/topics/build-system.md

 ### ES2015 transpiling

-We wrote Britecharts modules in ES2015, so we would need to create an ES5-compatible version of the charts before releasing a new version.
+We built Britecharts module in es2015 to create an ES5-compatible version of the charts before releasing a new version.

 To work with the development version of the charts, we need to run:
 `yarn run demos:serve`